 Chopta Chandrashila Trek: An adventure to cherish, and reminisce in times to come

 The second, but not the least important, lesson was about your gear and clothes.
-I and my friend were a little unprepared on that front, given that we were first-time trekkers.
-And, believe me, Himalayan winters are fully capable of sending that chill right down to your bones, if you aren’t covered in the warmest of apparels.
+My friend was a little unprepared on that front, given that we were first-time trekkers.
+And, believe me, Himalayan winters are fully capable of sending that chill right down to your bones, if you aren’t covered in the warmest of apparel.

-The trek, organized by TTH, really started off at Sari village that we reached after undertaking an exhausting 9-10 hours journey through the precipitous roads from Haridwar (and Rishikesh).
-Exhausting, because the government is broadening these roads, which, unfortunately meant bad condition of present-day roads and unavoidable traffic delays.
+The trek, organised by TTH, really started at Sari village which we reached after undertaking an exhausting 9-10 hours journey through the precipitous roads from Haridwar (and Rishikesh).
+Exhausting, because the government is broadening these roads, which, unfortunately, meant the bad condition of present-day roads and unavoidable traffic delays.
 Nevertheless, after reaching Sari Village, we had a good cup of tea and a vegetarian dinner after which we went to our respective, allotted rooms.
 Meanwhile, I tried (in vain) to capture star trails using my DSLR.

 The next day’s itinerary was to wake up at around 07:30 am, have tea and breakfast by 9:00 am and then begin our ascent to Deoria Tal Trek by 10:30 am.
-We did all that and surprisingly, we were punctual by the minute in spite of being a strong 15-member group brimming with our own idiosyncrasies, habits and behaviors.
-Led by our experienced trek leaders, Mahendra Singh and Billoo (but not bhayankar!)
+We did all that and surprisingly, we were punctual by the minute despite being a strong 15-member group brimming with our idiosyncrasies, habits and behaviours.
+Led by our experienced trek leaders, Mahendra Singh and Billoo (but not Bhayangkara!)
 Negi, we ascended the entire 3 km stretch with many breaks in between – to catch our breath, capture some beautiful scenery, and chit-chat with fellow mates.
-This created a great bonding between us, and by the time we had settled in the tents at Deoria Tal, we were playing games, doing casual talks, and making jokes on each other – as if we had known each other from times immemorial!
+This created a great bonding between us, and by the time we had settled in the tents at Deoria Tal, we were playing games, doing casual talks, and making jokes about each other – as if we had known each other from times immemorial!
 The Chandrashila peak is visible at a distance while trekking from Sari to Deoria Tal.

 The next few days

-The next morning, we rose to witness the rising sun, at around 07:00 am, converting the snow on mountain tops to fleeting mist, giving us a mesmerizing view.
-Until the sun rays touched our respective tents, the cold was palpable.
+The next morning, we rose to witness the rising sun, at around 07:00 am, converting the snow on mountain tops to fleeting mist, giving us a mesmerising view.
+Until the sun’s rays touched our respective tents, the cold was palpable.
 We had our tea/breakfast immediately and started descending to Sari Village.
 Reaching Sari village, we gorged on our pre-packed lunch and started off to Buniya Kund in the same Tempo Traveller that transported us in the beginning.
 The road to Buniya Kund was littered with sleet and snow on the sides, and this made the journey more exciting!
 However, after a point, the vehicle could not move due to the potential of it skidding off on the slippery road.
 So, we started walking for another 2 km – the unplanned part of the journey – to reach our respective rooms in Baniya Kund.
-This helped us to not only acclimatize, but also give us a taste of the rigor and stamina that was needed on the D-day when we undertake the final ascent to Tungnath and Chandrashila peaks.
+This helped us not only acclimatise but also give us a taste of the rigour and stamina that was needed on D-day when we undertake the final ascent to the Tungnath and Chandrashila peaks.
 Descending from Deoria Tal back to Sari for our onward journey to Buniya Kund.

 The final ascent

 Waking up the next day at 05:00 am became a little difficult because of the cold and also because I am not a morning person.
-Nevertheless, people were punctual and after doing our ablutions, and having breakfast, we began in earnest by 06:30 am, trekking through darkness.
-We had to ascend 9 kms that day with a short break at Chopta after 4 kms.
+Nevertheless, people were punctual and after doing our ablutions, and having breakfast, we began in earnest by 06:30 am, trekking through the darkness.
+We had to ascend 9 km that day with a short break at Chopta after 4 km.
 The climb seemed a little tiring on paper, but once we started, the momentum carried us on.
-We reached Chopta at around 08:15 am and from there the well-laid path to Tungnath begun.
-However, the path was covered with snow but with Gaitors and Teeth Claws Crampons we had new-found confidence in finding grip and moving forward.
+We reached Chopta at around 08:15 am and from there the well-laid path to Tungnath began.
+However, the path was covered with snow but with Gaiters and Teeth Claws Crampons we had new-found confidence in finding grip and moving forward.
 With less talk and more action, the entire group moved as a single queue with the trek leaders helping anyone left behind.
 We reached Tungnath at around 10:30 am and clicked some beautiful pictures on the way!
-The temple was closed, as all such templesare in winter months, and we paid our respects from outside and started off almost immediately to the Chandrashila top.
+The temple was closed, as all such temples are in winter months, and we paid our respects from outside and started almost immediately to the Chandrashila top.

-The descent from Chandrashila to Baniya Kund, was easy and took much less time than the ascent.
-And we were left wondering while descending that how on earth, did we manage to cover so much distance!
+The descent from Chandrashila to Baniya Kund was easy and took much less time than the ascent.
+And we were left wondering while descending how on earth did we manage to cover so much distance!
 All in all, it was a wonderful trek (with no untoward incidents happening), with clear blue skies, and great Himalayan scenery that not only made us appreciate nature even more but also encouraged us to undertake more Himalayan treks in the future!